n4nidhinchandran/songbird/readme.md

 -> cd vendor/{your-initial}/NestablePageBundle
 ```

 First of all, we need to make The 2 entities extensible.
-Using [inheritance mapping](http://doctrine-orm.readthedocs.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html), We will move the entities to the Model directory so that they won't be initialised by orm auto mapping.
+Using [inheritance mapping](http://doctrine-orm.readthedocs.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html), We will move the entities to the Model directory.
 We will make the entities abstract and top level in a single-table strategy.
 Then, we create mapped super classes in the entity dir for each Page and pageMeta entity.
 The entities from AppBundle will extend from the mapped super classes.

 I'll be using my initial (bpeh) from now onwards to make life easier when referencing paths.